biodiversitydata-se/biologging-sensor-client/design-docs/architechture_technichalWalkthrough.md

 #### Visualisation
 - url: visualisation/datasetId
 - **page.tsx** - root file to register page in route, containing basic skeleton for the visualisation page, which includes other components
-- **DatasetList.tsx** - responsible for loading and selecting datasets on the page
+- **DatasetList.tsx** - responsible for loading and selecting datasets on the page, displays dataset
-- **SensorList.tsx** - responsible for loading and selecting sensors on the page
+- **SensorList.tsx** - responsible for loading and selecting sensors on the page, displays sensor list
 - **Visualisation.tsx** - responsible for displaying graphs
 - **interface.ts** - contains interface for sensors